YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The Hubble Horizon

 The *Hubble Horizon* is the most known and easily understandable type cosmological horizon.
 It is actually the one we discussed in introduction, describing the distance at which galaxies recessed at the speed of light.
 To every point of the universe one can associate a surface, also called the *Hubble sphere*, delimited by this horizon.
 Beyond this horizon, it is de facto impossible to receive any signal and thus observe any galaxy.
 In a sense, it defines the size of what is commonly called the *observable universe*.

 As we discussed already, the physical distance from the origin (say earth) to a galaxy is given by:

 $$
 d = a(t)\chi
 $$

-The recession velocity is given by its time derivative (which is in fact the Hubble-Lemaître law)
+The recession velocity is given by its time derivative (which gives us  the Hubble-Lemaître law)

 $$
 v = \frac{\text{d}d}{\mathrm{dt}} = \dot{a}\chi = aH\chi